munificent/game-programming-patterns/book/bytecode.markdown

 A literal number expression simply evaluates to its value.
 Addition and multiplication are a bit more complex because they contain subexpressions.
-Before they can evaluate themselves, they need to recursively evaluate the subexpressions.
+Before they can evaluate themselves, they need to recursively evaluate their subexpressions.
 Like so:

 <span name="addition"></span>